Couples Massage Guide: What to Expect and How to Book

 3. Communicate Your Preferences

-- Pressure preference: light, medium, firm?
+- Pressure preference: Do you prefer light, medium, or firm pressure?

 4. Confirm What’s Included